 Justin Orenduff – Director of Baseball Operations

 Justin Orenduff is the founder of the Delivery Value System and creator of the DVS Scoring System.
-The scoring system was built as a product of Justin’s pitching career, research into throwing patterns among pitchers, and hours of testing and validating the scoring system over a 4-year period.
+The scoring system was built as a product of Justin’s pitching career, research into throwing patterns among pitchers, and hours of testing and validating the scoring system over a four-year period.
 Aside from the ongoing development of the DVS Model, Justin’s primary focus is to spread awareness and educate the baseball community on the cycle of information and movements within the pitching delivery that are injurious.
-Before DVS, Justin was an All-American pitcher at both George Washington University and Virginia Commonwealth University.
-He was a first round draft pick of the Los Angeles Dodgers and member of the 2003 USA Collegiate National Team pitching alongside MLB stars Jered Weaver and Justin Verlander.
+Orenduff was a two-time All-American pitcher at George Washington and VCU, and was part of Team USA’s rotation that included MLB standouts Justin Verlander and Jered Weaver.
+The Los Angeles Dodgers selected Orenduff in the first round of the 2004 MLB Amateur June Draft with the 33rd overall pick.

 Chris Newell – Manager, Birmingham-Bloomfield Beavers

 Chris Newell has been in professional baseball since 1997 as a player, manager and scout.
-After a successful college career, Newell played parts of two years in Professional Baseball in 1997-1998, earning a Gold Glove for his minor-league team.
-After retiring as a player, Newell began his scouting career with the Tampa Bay Devil Rays, spanning from 1999-2005.
-Since 2006, Newell has been scouting for the New York Yankees.
-In 2003, Newell made his Professional Managing debut with the Kalamazoo Kings of the Frontier League, making him the youngest manager in professional baseball that season.
+After a successful college career, Newell played parts of two years in professional baseball in 1997 and ’98, earning a Gold Glove for his minor league team.
+After retiring as a player, Newell began his scouting career with Tampa Bay (1999-2005) and joined the New York Yankees in 2006.
+Newell made his professional coaching debut with the Kalamazoo Kings of the Frontier League in 2003, making him the youngest manager in professional baseball that season.
 Through his private instruction, he has trained 44 players who have either been drafted professionally or signed professional contracts.
-His former students include MLB All-Star and 2016 N.L.
-Batting Champion, DJ LeMahieu and 2015 Tampa Bay Rays draftee, Jacob Cronenworth.
+His former students include MLB All-Star and 2016 National League Batting Champion, DJ LeMahieu and 2015 Tampa Bay Rays draftee, Jacob Cronenworth.

 Eastside Diamond Hoppers: